 The chronicler Matthew Paris in 1255 noted that five bells were in use, and this was depicted in his illuminated manuscript.
 A bell cast for the Abbey c.1310 by Richard de Wimbis (Wymbish) bearing the inscription "Christe Audi Nos" still exists and is on display in the new Jubilee galleries at the Abbey.
 By the late fifteenth century a ring of six bells was installed and although recasting occurred the number of bells at the Abbey remained at six until the twentieth century.

-In 1971 a bequest to the Abbey by Dr Eric Perkins, the brother of the Reverend Jocelyn Perkins who was Sacrist at the Abbey from 1900 to 1958, enabled a ring of ten bells to be cast.
-The Whitechapel Bell Foundry again was instructed.
+In 1971 a bequest to the Abbey by Dr Eric Perkins, the brother of the Reverend Jocelyn Perkins who was Sacrist at the Abbey from 1900 to 1958, enabled a ring of ten bells to be cast, by the Whitechapel Bell Foundry once again.
 From the ring of eight the two oldest bells, which dated from the sixteenth century and the reign of Queen Elizabeth I, were retained.
 They are chimed (MP3) daily prior to evening service.

 In the mid thirteenth century (1249-1253) under the aegis of King Henry III rebuilding the Abbey in the Gothic style commenced.
 At this time a separate bell tower or campanile was erected on the north side of the Abbey and bells rang out from this for 300 years.
 The remains of this structure were demolished in 1750.
 It was about 75 feet square and about 60 feet high.
 (This site is where the present Supreme Court stands)